psiz-org/psiz/README.rst

 Purpose
 -------
-PsiZ provides the computational tools to infer a continuous, multivariate representation for a set of stimuli using ordinal similarity relations.
+PsiZ provides the computational tools to infer a continuous, multivariate representation for a set of stimuli from ordinal similarity relations.
+Inference is performed using a combination of gradient decent and Markov chain Monte Carlo methods.

 What's in a name?
 -----------------